Former astronaut becomes first person to visit both space and the deepest place in the ocean

 Though she originally intended to study Russian, she took a few science classes "quite against her will" that forever changed her perception of the ocean.

-"Suddenly, there was so much history, so many stories, human stories, stories of exploration, and then all the stories, all the knowledge of how the ocean works geologically, the currents and the creatures.
+"Suddenly, there was so much history, so many stories of exploration, and then all the knowledge of how the ocean works geologically, the currents and the creatures.
 It all fascinated me."

 Sullivan rode inside the 11.5 tonne DSV "Limiting Factor," the only certified vehicle in the world that can repeatedly dive to any depth in the world's oceans.